-The Government imposes land tax to generate revenue to provide a range of essential services to the ACT community.
+The ACT Government collects land tax to provide a range of essential services to the ACT community.

 Who pays land tax?